 Senior: 15-18 yrs old

 Please keep in mind these age groups are a rough guideline.
 Dancers will be assigned to the team in which their ability is best-suited, regardless of their age.
-This means a dancer could be on two teams that don’t fall within the same age category.
-For example, they could be selected for Teen Jazz as well as Junior Lyrical.
+This means a dancer could be on two teams that don’t fall within the same age classification.
+For example, a dancer could be a member of the Teen Jazz Crew as well as the Junior Lyrical Crew.

 How does a dancer get on the team?